So, if your child or someone you know is LGBTQIAA2S+

 Good news!
 You are already doing this step.

-You don’t have to know all the answers or be an LGBTQ+ expert to understand the identity of your child.
+You don’t have to know all the answers or be an LGBTQIAA2S+ expert to understand the identity of your child.
 Take some time to brush up on terms you may hear when talking with them and read through tips from other parents who are experiencing similar situations about what helped them.

 We love this page by healthychildren.org

 We know support sounds incredibly broad – it is.
-Support will look different for every LGBTQ+ person.
+Support will look different for every LGBTQIAA2S+ person.
 Ultimately, this step is just making a commitment to be your child’s trusted adult and embracing them as they are.
 This can be shown by

 - looking for warning signs which may indicate they need mental health support